 The group used a £2,500 grant to fund a new youth club, Club 3:16, with the aim of providing a safe, educational and fun environment for over 30 young people aged 13-21 in and around the Handsworth, Birmingham area.

 Club 3:16 is fast becoming a hub to help young people to make good choices, build on skills, and create positive relationships within the community through various activities including workshops on graffiti art, music, breakdancing, arts, jewellery making, positive relationships (gangs) and education and careers advice.

 BME United facilitates workshops, public meetings and smaller focus groups, ensuring good distribution of information and carrying out research and skills audits to identify any barriers to communities in linking and influencing public services.

-A £2,500 grant will be used to deliver a bespoke Youth Employment Skills (YES) programme, focused on skills and unemployment advice for nearly 50 16-24 year olds in Wolverhampton.
-The programme will include one-to-one advice on CV writing, job searching, completing application forms, interview techniques, further training/education, and referrals to other established institutes.
+A £2,500 grant was used to deliver a bespoke Youth Employment Skills (YES) programme, focused on skills and unemployment advice for nearly 50 16-24 year olds in Wolverhampton.
+The programme included one-to-one advice on CV writing, job searching, completing application forms, interview techniques, further training/education, and referrals to other established institutes.

-The programme will also encourage volunteering within the local community to help the young people integrate into and help improve their local community as well as potentially giving them new skills.
+The programme also encouraged volunteering within the local community to help the young people integrate into and improve their local community as well as giving them new skills.

 Shiv Parekh, Deputy Chief Executive Officer at BME United Ltd, said:

-“BME United Ltd is really pleased to receive a grant award from the National Express Foundation to help us make a difference in our local community.
-The grant will be used to deliver our Youth Employment Skills (YES) programme which will involve young unemployed people of Wolverhampton between the ages of 16-24.
-The YES programme will develop young people’s employability skills, helping them move forward and supporting them to move closer to getting back into the jobs market.”
+“BME United Ltd was really pleased to receive a grant award from the National Express Foundation to help us make a difference in our local community.
+The grant helped us to deliver our Youth Employment Skills (YES) programme which involved young unemployed people of Wolverhampton between the ages of 16-24.
+The YES programme helped develop young people’s employability skills, supporting them to move forward and closer to getting back into the jobs market.”

 Cannon Street Memorial Baptists Church, Birmingham